Statement of Purpose

 Our school’s Code of Conduct is also guided by the BC Human Rights Code and specifically includes the guidelines pertaining to discrimination s stated below:

-- (b) discriminate against a person or class of persons regarding any accommodation, service or facility customarily available to the public because of the race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex or sexual orientation of that person or class of persons.
+It further states 8 1 (b) a person must not “discriminate against a person or class of persons regarding any accommodation, service or facility customarily available to the public because of the race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of that person or class of persons.”

 Ladysmith Primary School believes that all students, staff and volunteers should be provided a safe, secure and welcoming learning and working environment.
 To that end, acts of bullying and harassment will not be tolerated.